Sahara landscape

 In the hot season, the salts crystallize and get the specific form, hardened on the sun and wind.
 This calcium crystal is known as the desert rose.
 They are the must-have souvenir, the symbol of the desert.
 You can buy it or find it in the lake.

-Desert Rose Sahara
+Desert rose Sahara

 Desert roses from the Sahara